Total robustness in Bayesian Nonlinear Regression: Real-world experiments

-We analyse a Berkson ME setting using the \texttt{CASchools} data (\(n=420\) districts, 1998–99) from the \texttt{AER} R package \citep{kleiber2008applied}, originally compiled by \citet{Stock2007-mb}.
-The response is the average Stanford~9 score \(Y_i=\tfrac12(\texttt{math9}_i+\texttt{read9}_i)\) and the regressor of interest is district income.
-Following \citet{dellaporta2023robust}, we mimic grouped income by partitioning the empirical support of \texttt{avg\_income} into 15 equal–width bins and replacing each observation by its within–bin mean \(W_i\).
-This induces a Berkson structure \(X_i=W_i+\nu_i\) with \(\nu_i\stackrel{\text{iid}}{\perp\!\!\!\perp}W_i\) representing within–bin variability.
-After standardising \(Y\) and \(X\), we fit \( Y_i=\theta_0+\theta_1 x_i+\theta_2 x_i^2+\varepsilon_i\) with \(\varepsilon_i\sim\mathcal N(0,\sigma_\varepsilon^2). \) To assess robustness, we construct for each contamination ratio \(r_Y\in\{0.05,0.10,0.15,0.20,0.25\}\) a contaminated dataset by shifting a proportion \(r_Y\) of responses upward by six standard deviations (SD).
-We compare our NPL-HMC estimators with two other methods.
-Nonlinear least squares (NLS) serves as a baseline: under Berkson ME it targets \(\E(Y\mid W)\) and does not recover \(\E(Y\mid X)\) in general.
-SIMEX \citep{cook1994simulation} is implemented for Berkson ME by adding synthetic normal noise to \(W\) at known multiples of the ME and extrapolating to the error–free limit.
+We analyse a Berkson-type ME setting using the LIDAR data \citep{Sigrist1994AirMB} studied by \citet{ruppert2003variance}.
+The response is the log ratio \(Y_i\) and the covariate is range \(X_i\).
+The conditional variance \(\Var(Y\mid X)\) varies substantially with range and is not well represented as a function of \(\E(Y\mid X)\) \citep{ruppert2003variance}.
+To emulate a coarsened covariate measurement, we construct an observed regressor \(W_i\) by partitioning the empirical support of \(X\) into \(K_{\text{bins}}=20\) equal--width bins and replacing each \(X_i\) by the within--bin mean \(W_i\).
+This yields a Berkson decomposition \(X_i=W_i+\nu_i\), where the ME \(\nu_i=X_i-W_i\) represents within--bin variation.
+We fit the working model

+To assess robustness, we consider contamination ratios \(r_Y\in\{0.05, 0.10, 0.15, 0.20, 0.25\}\) and construct contaminated datasets by shifting a proportion \(r_Y\) of responses by \(6\sqrt{\hat v(X_i)}\), where \(\hat v(\cdot)\) is an estimated variance function for \(\Var(Y\mid X)\).
+We compare our NPL--HMC estimator with two baselines.
+Nonlinear least squares (NLS) fits \(g_\theta\) on \((W,Y)\); under Berkson ME it targets \(\E(Y\mid W)\) and does not recover \(\E(Y\mid X)\) in general.
+SIMEX \citep{cook1994simulation} is implemented for Berkson ME by adding synthetic normal noise to \(W\) at known multiples of the induced ME variance \(\Var(X-W)\) and extrapolating to the error--free limit.

-Figure~\ref{fig:cas-fits} shows fitted curves for the five contamination ratios.
-NLS and SIMEX rise steeply due to the impact of outliers once the contaminated ratio exceeds 15\%.
-NPL-HMC predicted curves remain closer to the oracle curve (dashed) despite increasing contamination, especially for lower to mid $X$ values, where most of the data are.
-Table~\ref{tab:cas-rmse} reports RMSEs for (i) the parameter estimate $\hat{\theta}$, compared with an oracle estimator using the true latent $X$; and (ii) predicted $Y$ computed using the true $X$ evaluated on uncontaminated $Y$.
+Fig.~\ref{fig:lidar-fits} shows fitted curves.
+For smaller values of \(r_Y\), the fitted curves are similar; at \(r_Y=0.25\), NLS and SIMEX are more affected by the upward shifts, whereas NPL--HMC remains closer to the dashed oracle curve.
+Table~\ref{tab:lidar-rmse} reports (i) a dimensionless coefficient RMSE for \(\hat\theta\), compared with an oracle \(\theta^\star\) fitted using the true \(X\) while accounting for heteroscedasticity via an iterative variance-function procedure (smoothing the log squared residuals against \(X\) to estimate the variance function), as in \citet{ruppert2003variance}; and (ii) \(Y\)-RMSE computed using the true \(X\) and evaluated on uncontaminated \(Y\).
+The dimensionless \(\theta\)-RMSE uses componentwise scaling \(s_j=\max\{|\theta_j^\star|,0.01\,\mathrm{median}_k|\theta_k^\star|\}\) before forming the usual RMSE.